Pushkr/Apache-Spark-Hands-On/README.md

 For the benefit of community, Please feel free to add/request anything that hasnt been covered.
-Please remember this is beginners guide and expert level documentation.
+Please remember this is beginners guide and not a expert level documentation.

 # Hadoop